victrmel/victrmel/README.md

 - 👀 I’m interested in crypto and nfts
 - 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on websites
-- 📫 How to reach me twitter or instagram @victrmel
+- 📫 How to reach me twitter or instagram @victrmel.eth

 <!---
 victrmel/victrmel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.